jonashackt/spring-boot-rest-clientcertificates-docker-compose/README.md

 For a general approach on how to generate private keys and certificates and create Java Keystores, have a look into https://github.com/jonashackt/spring-boot-rest-clientcertificate#generate-the-usual-key-and-crt---and-import-them-into-needed-keystore-jks-files

-## server-alice client certificate & truststore (see /server-alice/src/main/resources)
+## server-alice keys and client certificate, truststore & keystore (see /server-alice/src/main/resources)

 #### 1. Private Key: aliceprivate.key